Dave Mason & Cass Elliot: Reception

-The album was released in March 1971 and was a moderate success landing at the 49th spot on the Billboard Top 200 chart.
+The album was released in March 1971 and was a moderate success, peaking at No. 49 on the Billboard Top LPs chart.
 To promote the album, Mason and Elliot both appeared and performed on The Tonight Show and The Andy Williams Show.
 They also performed two concerts with the first one at the Santa Monica Civic Auditorium and the second at New York’s Fillmore East.
 Although Mason and Elliot remained close friends and both discussed interest in recording together again, this would be their only collaboration.

 It was reissued in 2008 by the British Rev-Ola Records.
 Cherry Red Records reissued the CD in 2019 as CDMRED737.